 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-_Math Diagnostic Comparisons_: Stereotype threat is typically measured by comparing a group of students vulnerable to Stereotype Threat, who take a math test and are told the test is diagnostic of their math abilities, to a group of students who are also vulnerable to Stereotype Threat and are told the test is non-diagnostic.
-If students in the "non-threat" group perform better than the students in the "threat" group this is evidence that Stereotype Threat has negatively influenced performance.
+Diagnostic Comparisons (Steele & Aronson, 1995): Stereotype Threat is typically measured by determining the impact that activating a perceived threat has on learners' test performance, for example, by telling learners that their performance is diagnostic of their abilities.
+If students in the "non-threat" group perform better than the students in the "threat" group, this is evidence that Stereotype Threat has negatively influenced performance.

 Maloney, E. A., Schaeffer, M. W., & Beilock, S. L. (2013).
 Mathematics anxiety and stereotype threat: shared mechanisms, negative consequences and promising interventions.
 Research in Mathematics Education, 15(2), 115-128.

 May, A. L., & Stone, C. A. (2010).
 Stereotypes of individuals with learning disabilities: Views of college students with and without learning disabilities.
 Journal of Learning Disabilities, 43(6), 483-499.

 McKay, P. F., Doverspike, D., Bowen-Hilton, D., & Martin, Q. D. (2002).
 Stereotype threat effects on the Raven Advanced Progressive Matrices scores of African Americans.
 Journal of Applied Social Psychology, 32(4), 767-787.